railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/tracking.rst

 For any object in OpenERP, for instance a lead, opportunity, customer, you can attach external documents.
 Suppose you send a product folder to one of your customers, and to make sure you know exactly which version of the document he received, you can keep it as an attachment in OpenERP.

-To attach whatever type of document to the customer, you just have to go to the :menuselection:`Sales --> Address Book --> Customers` menu.
+To attach whatever type of document to the customer, you just have to go to the :menuselection:`Sales --> Customers` menu.

 Open the Customer form of the selected partner, and click the `Add` button in the Action bar, just below `Attachments`.
 Then click the `Browse...` button and navigate to the location where the product folder is stored, just like you would do in your file explorer.
 Click the product folder, and then confirm.